etimberg/pycircuitbreaker/README.md

 ### Reset Strategies

 By default, pycircuitbreaker operates such that a single success resets the error state of a closed breaker.
 This makes sense for a service that rarely fails, but in certains cases this can pose a problem.
 If the `error_threshold` is set to `5`, but only 4/5 external requests fail, the breaker will never open.
-To get around this, the [strategy setting])(#strategy) may be used.
+To get around this, the [strategy setting](#strategy) may be used.
 By setting this to `pycircuitbreaker.CircuitBreakerStrategy.NET_ERROR`, the net error count (errors - successes) will be used to trigger the breaker.

 ## Configuration